Skip to main content

 To do this, navigate to:

-Client Profile > Fact Find 2.0 > Internal > Additional Information > Client Category, then create assign Deceased Client category.
+Client Profile > Fact Find 2.0 > Internal > Client and Adviser Details > Client Category, then create and assign Deceased Client category.
 Check the Hidden tick box to hide the client and save.

 This ensures the record is properly classified while maintaining compliance and data integrity.